Morswin/Ranking-Prototype/README.md

 - [ ] Prepare mock data
 - [ ] Add expected functionality
 - [ ] Stylize it all
+  - [x] Views have some basic layout in place
 - [ ] Write tests
 - [ ] Conclusion